 However, this behaviour is counterproductive as it can lead your Boston Bull Terrier to develop anxiety and stress.
 Instead, exit quietly after leaving your dog content with a toy on his safe zone.

 Since anxiety is a major concern for many dog parents…

 Read also: Boston Terrier Separation Anxiety – 16 Things that Help and Boston Terrier Fears and Anxiety – Triggers and Remedies blog posts.

-If you are a fan of new technology, you can get a camera (like Furbo, which is available on Amazon) to monitor your pup.
 This way you will be just two clicks away from communicating with him wherever you are.

 #6 – Come Back Home For Breaks